copperpunk-elixir/via/docs/user/xplane_sim.md

 # X-Plane Simulation

 Via uses off-the-shelf software for its simulation environments.
 Someday we will build a headless simulator in Gazebo, but for now we're taking advantage of what's already out there.
-If you would like to fly a Cessna in X-Plane with Via in the loop, please follow these steps:
+If you would like to fly a Cessna in X-Plane with Via in the loop, you will need a Raspberry Pi 3 B/B+ (Linux is also supported, but that requires setting up a development environment).
+For now, please follow these steps:

 0. [Raspberry Pi setup](rpi.md).
 1. [Transmitter setup](transmitter.md).